 Supraclavicular brachial plexus block: analgesia or surgical anesthesia of the upper limb from the mid-humerus to the fingertips.

 Infraclavicular brachial plexus block: analgesia or surgical anesthesia of the upper limb from the mid-humerus to the fingertips.
 This block typically spares the intercostobrachial nerve.
-This block can be performed in a traditional approach with a steep needle angle or with the retroclavicular approach (RAPTOR)
+This block can be performed in a traditional approach with a steep needle angle or with the retroclavicular approach (RAPTIR)

 Axillary brachial plexus block: analgesia or surgical anesthesia of the upper limb from mid humerus to the fingertips.
 This block also spares the intercostobrachial nerve, although it is blocked easily within the same window.